 5. It’s Not Circular

-When one problem is solved another pops up, but it is done in such a way that the couples and throuples are not facing different variations of the same problems.
+When one problem is solved, another pops up, but it is done so that the couples and throuples are not facing different variations of the same problems.
 As a reader, the frustration of thinking that the characters have faced this problem before is absent.
-Instead, you feel empathetic to the characters and just want them to reach their HEA endings.
+Instead, you feel empathetic to the characters and want them to reach their HEA endings.

 6. Character Development

 The Confessions series is a spin-off on the Temptation series.
 Though they do not need to be read in order, it did enhance my reading experience.
-In the Temptation series first book Try we meet Tate and Logan.
-This first book is a confusing roller coaster of emotions as Tate is going through a divorce and very much straight.
-As the series develops though you can’t help but marvel at their natural and very real maturation as individuals and as a couple.
+In the Temptation series first book, Try, we meet Tate and Logan.
+This first book is a confusing roller coaster of emotions as Tate goes through a divorce and is very much straight as the series develops.
+However, you can’t help but marvel at their natural and very real maturation as individuals and as a couple.

-As for the throuple, the most notable character for me is Robbie aka the Princess, we are first introduced to him in the Temptation series and then he gets his own series: Confessions.
-The maturation he goes through as an individual, learning to accept himself as he is and finding loves that accept him as he is; is truly beautiful.
+As for the throuple, the most notable character for me is Robbie, aka the Princess, we are first introduced to him in the Temptation series, and then he gets his own series: Confessions.
+His maturation as an individual, learning to accept himself as he is and finding loves that accept him as he is, is truly beautiful.
 Their relationship only gets better as the series progresses.

 7. Cover Art and Titles

-As we all know the cover art combined with the titles makes or breaks a reader’s reading experience.
-The first 3 books in the Temptation series are the original and in my opinion a bit tasteless but from books #4 -#6 there was a major improvement.
-That glow up was reapplied to the original 3 and continued on into the Confessions series.
+As we all know, the cover art combined with the titles makes or breaks a reader’s reading experience.
+The first 3 books in the Temptation series are the original and, in my opinion, a bit tasteless, but there was a major improvement from books #4 -#6.
+That glow-up was reapplied to the original 3 and continued into the Confessions series.

 The new covers are colourful, eye-catching and suggestively steamy.
 The best part?
 The new cover models are dead ringers for the book characters.
-Personally, I generally don’t like cover models on covers because most of the time they give me a picture of the character in my head that doesn’t match the book descriptions.
+Personally, I generally don’t like cover models on covers because they give me a picture of the character in my head that doesn’t match the book descriptions.

 8. The Relationships

 These series are multidimensional and introduce a variety of characters without detracting from the main couple.
-The Temptation series is filled with a vindictive ex-wife, bar servers, brotherly lawyers, and a religious family.
-A plethora of interesting characters to bring the right amount a drama to any series.
+The Temptation series has a vindictive ex-wife, bar servers, brotherly lawyers, and a religious family—a plethora of interesting characters to bring the right amount of drama to any series.

-As for the Confessions series, we have a criminal father, a hot french Chef, a loud invasive but well-meaning, interesting Italian family, a flamboyant Princess, sexy lawyers (one is a Ginger) and a bit of danger.
+As for the Confessions series, we have a criminal father, a hot french Chef, a loud, invasive but well-meaning, interesting Italian family, a flamboyant Princess, sexy lawyers (one is a Ginger) a bit of danger.

 9. There are Character Layers

 There are side characters on top of side characters.
-The main side characters get their own spin-offs, looking at you Robbie.
-But others, like Logan brother Cole and his wife Rachel whose story is entwined with Logan and Tate’s story.
+The main side characters get their own spin-offs, looking at you, Robbie.
+But others, like Logan’s brother Cole and his wife Rachel, are entwined with Logan and Tate’s story.

 10. Breaking Stereotypes

-In other books I’ve read where the author does not identify as LGBTQ+ I find that the characters are stereotypical in their mannerisms.
+In other books I’ve read where the author does not identify as LGBTQ+, the characters are stereotypical in their mannerisms.
 I find this both insulting and shallow.
 However, in the Temptation universe and the subsequent books that come after, her characters are portrayed as people and not stereotypical caricatures of people.
-I think more than anything that is one of the main reasons why I love this series.
+More than anything, I think that is one of the main reasons I love this series.

-Also, keep your eye out for the Prime Time, it is the same time period as Temptation and Confessions series.
+Also, keep your eye out for Prime Time; it is the same time period as Temptation and Confessions series.